fragaLY/blog/micronaut-reactive_vs_micronaut-reactive-native/MICRONAUT-REACTIVE_VS_MICRONAUT-REACTIVE-NATIVE.md

 ![](./static/common/native/docker/threads.png)

 Actually, I could share my thoughts about Micronaut and compare it with Reactive solutions in Spring and Quarkus:
-- Not so clear documentation;
+- Not so good and clear documentation as for Spring and Quarkus;
 - Some of these approaches don't work without workarounds;
+- Doesn't support the newest MAJOR Gradle releases;
+-

 What to bring into production is up to you.